 Food Waste Reduction in School Meals

 Schools have a special role in providing nutritious, well-balanced meals for students and to educate the next generation about environmental stewardship through reduction and recycling of waste.
-This resource provides ideas on how to increase consumption and reduce food waste in schools.

 Food Donation and Sharing Table SOP - Standard Operating Procedure Development by Iowa State University Extension and Outreach.

 Food Waste Reduction in Schools Presentation - Presentation at Managers Update in partnership with Iowa State University Extension and Outreach and Iowa Department of Natural Resources.

 Des Moines Public Schools - Article about their "No Thank You Box" program.

 USDA Food Waste Challenge - Agriculture Secretary Tom Vilsack and Environmental Protection Agency Deputy Administrator Stan Meiburg announced the United States’ first-ever national food loss and waste goal, calling for a 50-percent reduction by 2030.
 USDA and EPA will work in partnership with charitable organizations, faith organizations, the private sector, and local, state and tribal governments to reduce food loss and waste in order to improve overall food security and conserve our nation’s natural resources.

 - What You Can Do To Help Prevent Wasted Food - (USDA Resource) Discusses ways to reduce, recover, and recycle food before it goes to waste, including tips for school nutrition professionals, teachers, parents, students, and school administrators.

 - Plate Waste USDA Research Brief - How food service directors minimized plate waste in school meal programs while implementing provisions resulting from the Healthy, Hunger-Free Kids Act of 2010 (HHFKA).